Okino's mirror set of U3D import and export converter

 If this checkbox is checkmarked then mesh geometry will be exported.
 This option also controls whether meshed versions of NURBS surfaces, bicubic patches, renderable NURBS curves or Spline Shapes will be output as well.

 Please note that meshes with multiple materials assigned to them will have to be exploded into multiple sub-meshes in the final U3D file, but still encapsulated in the same object definition.
 This is performed through the use of the U3D "Author Mesh" compiler to speed up the downstream playback of the U3D data.
-Such a system of exploding the mesh into sub-meshes is also performed by the Softimage file format and the Renderman RIB format.
 If you were to re-import the U3D file back into Okino software via the Okino U3D importer, then options exist to merge all these sub-meshes back together, including the proper splicing of the associated mesh skinning weights (for bone deformations).

 Output vertex normals